 'Les Aventures de Martin le Malin' #52 - 'Le Rubis Géant'.
 A French-language 'Pinkie Pienter' story, never released in Dutch.

-Dam started work on a fourth 'Pinkie Pienter' story, but by that point Mulder was legally forced to instantly discontinue the series.
-While 'Pinkie Pienter' has remained a cult favorite for its charming naïvité and seemingly improvised storylines, this appeal mostly semts from Koeleman's original stories.
+Dam started work on a fourth 'Pinkie Pienter' story, but by that point Mulder was legally forced to discontinue the series.
+While 'Pinkie Pienter' has remained a cult favorite for its charming naïvité and seemingly improvised storylines, this appeal mostly stems from Koeleman's original stories.
 Both Overeijnder and Dam apparently had to work under such strict deadlines, that their output became very sloppy.

 Greeting cards